acumos/system-integration/z2a/INSTALL.md

 It is assumed that the user who is performing this installation:

-- is familiar with Linux (i.e. directory creation, shell script execution, reading log files etc.)
+- is familiar with Linux (i.e. directory creation, shell script execution, editing files, reading log files etc.)
 - has `sudo` access (elevated privileges) to the VM where the installation will occur

 ## Getting Started